GuvvalaSujithaB19EE033/WebScraping/README.md

 ### 3. Django

-The `Django` folder might contain code related to integrating the scraped data into a Django web application (if applicable).
+In the `Django` folder, you'll find the code related to integrating the scraped data with a Django web application.

-## Usage

-To run the web scraping script and extract job listings:

-1. Navigate to the `Web_Scraping` folder.
-2. Run the `scraping.py` script using your preferred Python interpreter.
-3. The scraped job listings will be saved to the `ans.csv` file in the same directory.

-## Notes

-- Make sure you have the required libraries installed, such as Selenium and BeautifulSoup, before running the script.
-- This is a basic example and might not cover all details of the assignment.

-Feel free to explore the subfolders and files in this repository to learn more about how the web scraping assignment was completed.
+#### Project Setup and Integration

+1. `myproject`: To work with the MongoDB cluster.
+Updated the database settings in `settings.py` to connect to the MongoDB cluster.

+2. `myapp`: Inside the project, Created an app named `myapp` to handle the integration of the scraped data.

+3. `myapp/models.py`: Defined a `Candidates` model to represent the job listings data stored in the MongoDB collection.
+This model is used to add the scraped data to the Django Admin panel.

+4. `myapp/admin.py`: Registered the `Candidates` model with the Django Admin panel so that you can view, edit, and manage the scraped job listings directly from the admin interface.

+#### calculate_average_salary.py

+This Python script, located in `myproject/myapp/management/commands`, calculates the average salary for Python developers in city, "Hyderabad."
+It utilizes the data from the `Candidates` model to perform this calculation.